• Call Us 417-887-1220

 Dr. Stuart Scott (top left) is our pediatric dentist.
 He earned his degree from the University of Nebraska Medical Center College of Dentistry before completing a two-year residency at the University of Texas Health Science Center at San Antonio.

-Dr. Steven Harrison (top center) is board-certified by the American Board of Orthodontics.
+Dr. Steven Harrison (top right) is board-certified by the American Board of Orthodontics.
 Dr. Harrison, our orthodontist, graduated from the University of Missouri-Kansas City School of Dentistry.
 He’s been with Parkcrest Dental Group since 1986.

-Dr. Chanin Ropka (top right) attended UMKC before joining the United States Navy, where she served as the only dentist on board the USS Germantown (LSD 42) and at Balboa Naval Hospital in San Diego.
-Dr. Ropka began at Parkcrest Dental in 2001.
+Dr. Chanin Ropka (center left) attended UMKC before joining the United States Navy, where she served as the only dentist on board the USS Germantown and at Balboa Naval Hospital in San Diego.
 Dr. Ropka began at Parkcrest Dental in 2001.

-Dr. Daniel Fannin (bottom left) graduated from UMKC School of Dentistry in 1997.
+Dr. Daniel Fannin (center right) graduated from UMKC School of Dentistry in 1997.
 He completed an Advanced Education in General Dentistry Residency in 1998 before joining Parkcrest Dental Group that same year.

-Dr. Steven C. Sponenberg (bottom center) has been a Springfieldian his entire life.
+Dr. Steven C. Sponenberg (bottom left) has been a Springfieldian his entire life.
 He graduated from Creighton University School of Dentistry in Omaha, Nebraska, in 2004 before joining Parkcrest Dental Group immediately after.

 Dr. Jason Hall (bottom right) is also a native Springfieldian.
 He earned his DDS from the University of Missouri at Kansas City Dental School in 1997.
 He came to Parkcrest Dental Group in 2010.
 Dr. Hall’s father, Stan, is also a dentist.